umschlag/umschlag-docs/README.md

 ## Hosting

 The website is hosted on infrastructure sponsored by [Webhippie](https://webhippie.de), the Docker container just gets launched on the Swarm cluster.
-The website gets automcatically updated on every push to the `master` branch.
+The website gets automatically updated on every push to the `master` branch.

 If you want to host the docs on your own you can take our docker image [umschlag/umschlag-docs](https://hub.docker.com/r/umschlag/umschlag-docs/).